weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

   language="py"
 />

-#### Errors
+#### Batch import error handling

-The client will now automatically capture errors.
+The client will now automatically capture errors that occur during batch imports (now called `insert_many`).
 Try this example, where the `url` property is erroneously provided a numerical value for one of the inputs:

 <FilteredTextBlock
   text={PythonCode}